casualcore/casual-quarkus/graceful-shutdown.md

 It ensures that:

-* Any connected client is proactively notified to stop routing new traffic to the degrading application.
+* Any connected client is notified to stop routing new traffic to the degrading application.

 * The network wire is allowed to settle.